Support Us Button Widget

 Photo by Candice McMillan

-Tell your furry friends — Seattle Parks and Rec is getting ready to build two new off-leash areas for local pups: one in Othello Park and one next to the West Seattle Stadium.
+Tell your furry friends — Seattle Parks and Rec is getting ready to build two new off-leash areas for local pups.
+One is slated for Othello Park and the next is gearing up for West Seattle.

-The announcement follows the completion of the department’s Off-Leash Area Expansion Study, which looked for suitable spots for pups to roam wild and free now that the local pup population has increased.
+Determined by the results of an Off-Leash Area Expansion Study, these two sites were deemed suitable spots for pups to roam wild and free (an ever-increasing demand as the local pup population climbs).

 Othello Park Off-Leash Area.png